 A hidden gem that was just recently discovered.
 The name “Asik-Asik” means “Sprinkle-Sprinkle”.
 It is located in Sitio Dulao of Barangay Upper Dado, Alamada, North Cotabato.
-Some people claim that this waterfall was discovered by the military in 2012, others say that locals already knew that this place exists ever since.
+Some people claim that the military discovered this waterfall in 2012, others say that locals have already known that this place exists ever since.

 But how beautiful Asik-Asik falls is?
 Well, it is extremely gorgeous and mysterious.
 There is no river or stream on top of the falls.
 It is still a mystery as to where the water comes from.
 However, sources say that there is a hidden spring within the mountain that’s covered by rocks and lush vegetation.
 And from there, the water flows in its full glory in a green ravine pouring down a pool, then going to the Alamada river.

 Height: Approximately 9 meters (30 ft)

 Situated in the Ocoy Valley in Valencia Negros Oriental, Pulang Bato Falls is known for its seemingly red water.
 The red color is due to the reflection of the reddish-like rocks that are in the area.
 Thus, they got the name “Pulang Bato” which means “Red Rock”.

 A lot of people love going there not only because of its beauty and uniqueness.
 They say that this is the ideal place for a calming deep into its warm sulfur water.
 Pulang Bato falls is also non-commercialized which makes it awesome as the natural beauty is preserved.